Danglebary/Audius-Bots/README.md

 Multi-threaded web scraping and automation tool for block-chain streaming service Audius.co.

 This project was a test to see if somewhat more "life-like" streaming bots could be made and used for streaming on the Audius platform.
-The bots stream more than just one artist, and more than just the targeted "Special artists", as to seem more human. currently setup to stream the "Special artists" for 62% of all uptime, randomly selecting songs from other artists to play in between. the more robust and diverse the catalog of extra artists, the more genuine the bots will seem.
+The bots stream more than just one artist, and more than just the targeted "Special artists", as to seem more human.
+Currently setup to stream the "Special artists" for 62% of all uptime, randomly selecting songs from other artists to play in between.
+The more robust and diverse the catalog of extra artists, the more genuine the bots will seem.

 # Disclaimers: